aidenjoff/Games-and-code/README.md

-# Games-and-code
+# Sample code
-repo for sample games and code
+repo for some sample code